 Another game of many names.
 I have heard it called “Questions,” or “Twenty Questions.”

 Number of players: At least 4, but more is better.

-Player ability requirements: ability to read.
+Player ability requirements: the ability to read.
 I have played this game successfully with a group that included first and second graders.

 Materials: scrap paper, at least 2 pencils

 1. Players divide into two teams.
-Each team comes up with a list of nouns that are either either animal, vegetable or mineral.
+Each team comes up with a list of nouns that are either animal, vegetable or mineral.
 There is no category for, say, abstract concepts like time, or properties like heat.
 Also, no bacteria, fungi, slime mold or other miscellaneous living things.
 And no things that are a blend, such as, say, cotton-polyester shirts.